GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/Glossary.md

 ## canWrite

 A permission that specifies that the records for this section may be modified by the user.
 The permission `canRead` is also implied.

+## entitlement

+An `entitlement` establishes an `entity's` right to a particular service or benefit provided.

 ## tenantAdmin